-The funded status decreased from 61.0% as of June 30, 2019 to 59.2% as of June 30, 2020.
-The decrease from the prior year was primarily due to actual investment return on the value of assets being less than the expected return, and the increased liability due to the VRIP.
+The funded status increased from 59.2% as of June 30, 2020 to 71.8% as of June 30, 2021.
+The increase from the prior year was primarily due to actual investment return on the value of assets being greater than the expected return.

 Information for plan provisions regarding benefits can be found in Note IV beginning on page 27.
-Additionally, the assumptions and methods used in the actuarial valuation can be found in Note V beginning on page 32 and in the required supplementary information.
+Additionally, the assumptions and methods used in the actuarial valuation can be found in Note V beginning on page 31 and in the required supplementary information.
 Actuarial assumptions used for funding purposes are the same as those used for financial statement purposes.